 Skip to main content

-I completed my undergraduate studies in 2001 at the University of Aberdeen (Joint MA Hons English-Lit / History of Art) and I was awarded my PhD from Kingston ('Architecture and Cruelty in the Writings of Antonin Artaud, Samuel Beckett and Jean Genet') in 2007, which I am currently revisining for possible publication
+I completed my undergraduate studies in 2001 at the University of Aberdeen (Joint MA Hons English-Lit / History of Art) and I was awarded my PhD from Kingston University ('Architecture and Cruelty in the Writings of Antonin Artaud, Samuel Beckett and Jean Genet') in 2007.

-I currently teach across film, media and English Llterature.
+I currently teach across film, media and English Llterature and I am the course leader for the Humanities Foundation degree.

-I am currently on the advisory board/editorial committee for a book series forthcoming from Intellect on Unmade Films.
+I am currently on the advisory board/editorial committee for a book series forthcoming from Intellect on Unmade Films as well as co-Founder of the BAFTSS Archives and Archival Methods Special Interest Group.

 I spend a considerable amount of time in the Stanley Kubrick Archives where I am also carrying out resesarch for a book project based around production design and the production history of A Clockwork Orange.
 I presented this research at the 2019 SCMS conference in Seattle.